 Stephens warned that big language models like ChatGPT can profit from people’s mistakes.

-Stephens states that threat actors can easily trick us with carefully chosen words using generative AI, allowing them to generate more effective malicious code and spread more significant phishing campaigns on a large scale.
-The stakes are raised in numerous ways by generative AI.
+Stephens claims that generative AI can help threat actors develop more effective malicious code and launch larger phishing campaigns by exploiting carefully picked terms.
+In numerous ways, generative AI raises the stakes.
 A major variable is that threat actors can do it more quickly, efficiently, and cheaply.

 Businesses should educate their employees about the dangers of cyberattacks fueled by artificial intelligence.
 Organizations can invest in solutions based on artificial intelligence and machine learning to ward off threat actors’ progress, and security awareness training is crucial for addressing evolved threats.